ebzzry/ebzzry.github.io/src/en/kvm.md

 [SPICE](http://www.spice-space.org/) support.
 QEMU, at least during its early days had the _meh_ impression—it is OK, but not stellar.
-Since version 0.10.1, QEMU started supporting [KVM](http://www.linux-kvm.org/), a virtualization subsystem for GNU/Linux, that provides near-native virtualization performance using hardware-assisted virtualization.
+Since version 0.10.1, QEMU started supporting [KVM](http://www.linux-kvm.org/), a virtualization subsystem for Linux, that provides near-native virtualization performance using hardware-assisted virtualization.
 It even rivals the performance of the virtualization solutions mentioned above.